Joint Problems in Learning Multiple Dynamical Systems: Background

-where $i = 1,\ldots,m$ and $\deg(p)$ refers to the polynomial degree of $p$.
-Monomials $\omega,\mu,u$ and $\nu$ in following text are products of powers of variables from $[X,X^{\dag}]$.
-The degree of a monomial, denoted by $|\omega|$, refers to the sum of the exponents of all operators in the monomial $\omega$.
-Let $\mathcal{W}_k$ denote the collection of all monomials whose degrees $|\omega|\leq k$, or less than infinity if not specified.
-If $(\mathcal{H},X,\psi)$ is feasible, one can utilize the Sums of Squares theorem of \cite{helton2002positive} and \cite{mccullough2001factorization} to derive semidefinite programming (SDP) relaxations of the Navascules-Pironio-Acin (NPA) hierarchy \cite{Navascues,Pironio2010}.
+Under the Archimedean assumption, such that the tuple of operators $X$ are bounded, one can utilize the Sums of Squares theorem of \cite{helton2002positive} and \cite{mccullough2001factorization} to derive semidefinite programming (SDP) relaxations of the Navascules-Pironio-Acin (NPA) hierarchy \cite{Navascues,Pironio2010}.
 There are also variants \cite{wang2019tssos,wang2020chordal,wang2020sparsejsr} that exploit various forms of sparsity.